Skip to Content

 More St. Patrick’s Day Events In Wilmington, NC:

 Details: Ogden Tap Room (my dad’s favorite tap room in Wilmington) has two St. Patrick’s Day parties.
-The first is on the day before itself, with a Wilmington favorite Flannel Rebellion playing from 7 pm to 10 pm.
+The first is on the Saturday before the holiday, with a Wilmington favorite Flannel Rebellion playing from 7 pm to 10 pm.

 A shepherds pie from The Joyce in Leland, NC.